2bnext/risc-mpu/README.md

 The ISA has a truly 68K feel, especially with the pseudo opcodes.

-**The ISA and initial verilog files are 100% designed and created by me, without a.i.**
-Claude has at later stage been used for debugging, documentation and the toolchain so I could get my ideas implemented very rapidly.
+**The ISA and initial verilog files are 100% designed and created by me, without a.i.**\n Claude has at later stage been used for debugging, documentation and the toolchain so I could get my ideas implemented very rapidly.

 There are microcontroller style peripherals: gpio, i2c, adc and a uart for monitoring.